Thurinum/simple-media-encoder/README.md

 ## Special thanks to
 Theodore l'Heureux (for his consulting and beta-testing)

-## About stability
+## Found an issue?
-This is a beta, and the tool will face difficulties opening *certain files*.
+This is a beta, and the tool may face difficulties opening certain files.
-Should this happen to you, feel free to create an issue on this repository so I can investigate the problem quicker.
+Should you encounter such a problematic file, feel free to send it over alongside a Github issue; it will help finding the problem.
-I'm aware of these issues and will be working on fixing them within a few weeks.
+Any bug reports are also greatly appreciated!

 Thanks for reading through this and cheers!